Miranda Lambert

 2011's Four the Record included the singles "Baggage Claim", "Over You", "Fastest Girl in Town", "Mama's Broken Heart" and "All Kinds of Kinds".
 Lambert released her fifth album, Platinum, in 2014.
-The record won the Grammy Award for Best Country Album, and the album's lead single "Automatic" reached the top five on the Country charts.
+The record won the Grammy Award for Best Country Album, and the album's lead single, "Automatic", reached the top five on the Country charts.
 Her sixth studio album, The Weight of These Wings, was released on November 18, 2016, and subsequently certified Platinum by the Recording Industry Association of America (RIAA).
 Her seventh studio album, Wildcard, was released on November 1, 2019, and went on to win the Grammy Award for Best Country Album in early 2021.
-Three singles from the album ("It All Comes out in the Wash", "Bluebird", "Settling Down") reached the top 20 of the country music charts, and the album's second official single "Bluebird" became Lambert's first song to top the Billboard Country Airplay Chart as a solo artist since 2012.
+Three singles from the album ("It All Comes out in the Wash", "Bluebird", "Settling Down") reached the top 20 of the country music charts, and the album's second official single, "Bluebird", became Lambert's first song to top the Billboard Country Airplay Chart as a solo artist since 2012.

 She later collaborated with singer-songwriters Jon Randall and Jack Ingram for the album The Marfa Tapes, departing from her usual sound and opting for an acoustic, stripped-back feel.
-It was released on May 7, 2021 to acclaim from critics.
-Lambert released her eighth solo album Palomino on April 29, 2022.
+It was released on May 7, 2021, to acclaim from critics.
+Lambert released her eighth solo album, Palomino, on April 29, 2022.
 The same year she was listed on 100 Most Influential People by Time.

 Early life

 Miranda Leigh Lambert was born November 10, 1983, to Rick and Bev (née Hughes) Lambert in Longview, Texas, and was raised in Lindale, Texas.
 She was named after her great-grandmother, Lucy Miranda.
 She has one younger brother.

-Her parents met while Bev was attending camp at Southern Methodist University and Rick was an on-campus undercover narcotics officer, and they got together a few years later.
-Rick is a former Dallas police officer who played in a country-rock group called Contraband in the 1970s.
-Rick and Bev later became private detectives and even worked on the high-profile case of the impeachment of President Bill Clinton.
+Her parents met while her mother was attending camp at Southern Methodist University where her father was an on-campus undercover narcotics officer, and they got together a few years later.
+Her father is a former Dallas police officer who played in a country-rock group called Contraband in the 1970s.
+Her parents later became private detectives and were hired by lawyers for Paula Jones in the Clinton v.
+Jones case.
 After the oil crisis dampened the economy in Texas, her family lost everything.

 After the downturn, things got better and her parents began a faith-based ministry and offered their home as a shelter for the victims of domestic violence and their children.
 Miranda has said that this experience fueled her music and that her song "Gunpowder & Lead" is a reflection of that.

 While still in high school, Lambert made her professional singing debut with "The Texas Pride Band".
-She also fronted the house band at the Reo Palm Isle in Longview, Texas, a long-running venue that had presented legends such as Elvis Presley and Willie Nelson, and the place where Brooks & Dunn started out as the house band.
+She also fronted the house band at the Reo Palm Isle in Longview, Texas, a long-running venue that had featured Elvis Presley and Willie Nelson, and the place where Brooks & Dunn started out as the house band.